Design and Manufacture of the RF Power Supply and RF Transmission Line for SANAEM Project Prometheus: SPP RF Transmission Line

-$S11$ measurements were performed using the above mentioned VNA which provided a low power RF signal to the HH coaxial to rectangular waveguide converter linked to 3 1/8" to N type reducer via a coaxial cable with N type connector.
-The 50 cm converter was attached to a 50 cm HH WR2300 waveguide, the 90 degree E-bend and finally the RF dump as seen in Fig. \ref{fig:The-S11-setup}.
-The VNA is then able to send a low power pulse which is absorbed by the RF dump.
-Other possible sources of power loss are the input return loss at coaxial to rectangular waveguide converter and the reducer itself.
-The scattering matrix element $S11$ is a measure of this loss, and in an ideally matched two port network it should be absolute maximum.
-Before the production phase, the $S11$ parameters of the reducer and the coaxial to rectangular waveguide converter are optimized to $-69$ dB and $-62$ dB, respectively, with the above mentioned simulation setup.
+The $S11$ measurements were performed using the VNA, which provided a low power RF signal to the HH coaxial to rectangular (TEM to TE) waveguide converter with a home-built 3 1/8" to N type reducer.
+The 50 cm converter was attached to a 50 cm HH WR2300 waveguide, the 90 degree E-bend and finally to the RF dump as seen in Fig. \ref{fig:The-S11-setup}.
+The low power pulse of the VNA, eventually absorbed by the RF dump, was used to tune the converters.
+Before the production phase, the $S11$ parameters of the reducer and the TEM to TE waveguide converter are optimized to $-69$ dB and $-62$ dB, respectively, with the above mentioned simulation setup.
+The maximum CW power capability of the TEM to TE waveguide converter was found as 400 kW without any cooling.
 Fig.\ref{fig:S11-olcumleri} contains the $S11$ measurement results for the previously described setup.
-After tuning, at the operating frequency of 352.2 MHz, the $S11$ is reduced down to about $-60$ dB.
-As previously discussed, RF transmission line also requires a FH rectangular to coaxial waveguide converter.
-For the FH converter the $S11$ parameter was optimized to $-63$ dB.
-After production of the FH converter the second measurement employs the same setup, except the HH coaxial to rectangular waveguide converter was replaced by the mentioned HH to FH adapter and the FH coaxial to rectangular waveguide converter.
-The $S11$ for this case reads as $-58$ dB after tuning, which can be found in the same figure, second screenshot.
+After tuning the TEM to TE waveguide converter, at the operating frequency of 352.21 MHz, the attained $S11$ value was $-60$ dB.